costinm/uki-stub/README.md

 IMPORTANT: there is very little protection against physical access to a machine ('evil maid', or 'friends and family').
 In few motherboards I was able to flash the bios with a cheap adapter - and disable the secure boot and reset the keys.
-An attacker can replace almost everything and install a logger that captures your password.
+An attacker can replace almost everything, install a logger that captures your passwords, etc.

 The main protection when 'verified boot' is enabled is in the TPM-protected keys, which can be configured to only be available in a certain configuration, with the user-owned keys and secure boot enabled.
-That in turn protects encrypted disks.
+That in turn protects encrypted disks, assuming the firmware and hardware are not compromised.

-There are still limits - but it is likely the best given the available hardware, as long as user-owned PK, TPM/2, encrypted disk are all used.
+There are still limits - but it is likely the best given the available hardware and complexity of uEFI - as long as user-owned PK, TPM/2, encrypted disk are all used.

 In the vast majority of cases - you don't need all this.
 If the laptop is stolen, having an encrypted disk is good enough.
-Secure boot and TPM protects against a 'friend' replacing the OS to capture the encryption key and password.
+Secure boot and TPM protects against a 'friend' replacing the OS to capture the encryption key and password, which is trivial otherwise if they boot from a USB disk.

+So if your maid and friends know how to flash chips, use FPGAs - they'll probably be able to replace the OS and may even unlock your data.
+Government or advanced attacks - they can but probably won't bother.

+Keeping your private data and keys on a chromebook or phone is likely more secure - that's what I'm doing - but for a few servers I run and for fun I'm still using verified boot.

 ## Links and Others